-- 1. Earn 12 or more credit hours in courses at the 100 - level or above in one term.
-2. Have a term GPA of at least 3.8. - Have a term GPA of at least 3.8.
-Have no "I" or "S" grades.
+Earn 12 or more credit hours in courses at the 100 level or above in one term.
+2. Have a term GPA of at least 3.8.

+- 3. Have no "I" or "S" grades.
 If "I" grades are later changed to passing grades, thereby affecting President's List eligibility, the student may request a letter noting President's List recognition.
-This letter may be used for employment, college transfer or other personal - purposes.4.
+This letter may be used for employment, college transfer or other personal purposes. - 4.
 Receive an "A," "B," "C," or "W" in all courses of enrollment below the 100 level.